Canning Basics

 Ball reusable canning mason jar

-Buy Ball Mason Jars on Amazon
+Ball Mason Jars

 Golden harvest reusable canning mason jar

 Holden Harvest Mason Jars.
-Buy on Amazon

-Buy Bernardin Mason Jars on Amazon
+Bernardin Mason Jars

 With proper care you should be able to reuse Mason jars for many canning seasons.
 Before sterilizing your Mason jars and lining them up for reuse, you should thoroughly check them.
 So, what should you look for?
 Firstly, examine the body of each jar for any cracks.
 Even a tiny hairline crack could cause your jars to break during water bath canning or when they are filled with hot preserves.
 Do not mistake these cracks for regular lines from the jar molds that you can typically find at the base or at the circumference of the jars.
 Hairline cracks, on the other hand, are irregular and much finer.
 Additionally, pay close attention to chips near the mouth of the jar.
 Even if the jar appears crack-free, a chip like that can prevent proper sealing of the lid, resulting in wasted preserves and effort.